 The Council’s contribution to these city wide priorities is set out in the Council Business Plan.

-We monitor and publish our progress in the delivery of the City Priority Plan which is found on our performance pages using the link below.
-For more factual information about the city, which we have used to set our priorities, refer to the About Leeds pages using the link below
+We monitor and publish our progress in the delivery of the City Priority Plan which is found on the Performance information page in Related Pages.
+For more factual information about the city, which we have used to set our priorities, refer to About Leeds in Related Pages.